I am creeping out of the lady’s toilet at work with red puffy eyes and a handful of tissues.

 I download everything about Dan and I.

-‘You are a beautiful and vivacious red head.
-It would be a waste, a travesty if you were left on the shelf!’ he cries.
+“Rubbish Roxy!” snaps Wayne, tapping me on the hand as though I am a naughty child stealing chocolate.
+“You are a beautiful and vivacious red-head.
+It would be a waste, a travesty if you were left on the shelf!” he cries.

 Wayne stops fiddling about with my hair and bits of foil.
 He stands directly in front of me with his hands on the hips of his silver metallic jeans.

 “Excuse me Roxy!” he screeches.
 “You are NOT giving up on love!
 Your hair is going to look amazeballs and you are one hot lady!”

 “I am destined to be a spinster!”
 I cry.

 “You will be if you don’t stop snivelling and get back out there Roxy, now come on where is your fighting spirit?” cries Wayne, glaring at me.